GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/object-picking-tools/index.md

 **Pick the first object**
 Picks the first instance out of a list of objects.

+**Pick objects with highest value of an object variable**
+Pick object instances that have the highest value of an object variable.

-**Pick the object with highest zOrder**
+**Pick objects with highest zOrder**
-Picks the instance out of a list of objects that has the highest zOrder.
+Pick object instances that have the highest zOrder.

 **Pick the last object**
 Picks the last instance out of a list of objects.

+**Pick objects with lowest value of an object variable**
+Pick object instances that have the lowest value of an object variable.

-**Pick the object with lowest zOrder**
+**Pick objects with lowest zOrder**
-Picks the instance out of a list of objects that has the lowest zOrder.
+Pick object instances that have the lowest zOrder.

 **Pick the Nth object**
 Picks the Nth instance out of a list of objects.